LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/surveyBot_nps.png">

 {: .important}
-If you change the answer choices for a survey question, remember to update the defined conditions accordingly in the **Interaction Details**.
+If you change the answer choices for a survey question, remember to update the defined conditions accordingly in the interaction's details.

-#### Marking questions as optional
+#### Marking survey questions as optional

 To add a Skip option and thereby make a survey question optional, click the **+Skip** response and turn it from Off (blue) to On (white).